skrymer/http-bucket/README.md

 1. A XmlParser is used for parsing the incomming request which are avaliable in the requestPayload variable
 2. Dependent on the data in the request a response is stored in the responsePayload variable which are then returned from the stub

-Add the following to your pom.xml
+The last step is to sconfigure the plugin in your pom.xml:

 ```xml
 ...